gmc-code/PC-using-RTD/docs/setup/Python.rst

 ----

-Update virtual Venvironment by reinstalling it
+Update virtual environment by reinstalling it
 ----------------------------------------------------

 | To update Python in a virtual environment, you can follow these steps: